 This peak is not in the book.
 Published May 2019

 Gold Fork Rock is a former fire lookout site.
 This impressive peak is located WNW of Warm Lake and north of the Warm Lake Highway.
 The Forest Service built a series of stairs/ladders to the summit and placed an alidade on top sometime between 1918 and 1920.
 Living quarters were constructed one and a half miles to the west in a meadow.

 By 1933, the Forest Service concluded that the site was not practical, abandoned the lookout, and built a new lookout on the next peak to the west (Gold Fork Lookout on the map).
 The summit lookout structure and stairway are, for the most part, gone.
 Without the ladders that lead to the summit, reaching the top requires technical climbing of unknown difficulty.
 USGS Gold Fork Rock

 John Platt’s trip report on his journey to the base of the rock is linked below.
 The report contains additional photos.

 FS-497 is accessed from the Warm Lake Highway.
-From ID-55 for follow the Warm Lake Highway east for roughly 12.0 miles to the junction with FS-497 (4WD required).
-Turn left onto FS-497 and drive 5.4 miles to the unsigned trailhead for FS-4115 which leads east and then north to Gold Fork Rock.
+From ID-55, follow the Warm Lake Highway east for roughly 12.0 miles to the junction with FS-497 (4WD required).
+Turn left onto FS-497 and drive 5.4 miles to the [unsigned] trailhead for FST-4115.
+FST-4115 heads east and then north to Gold Fork Rock.
 The trail starts out as an old road but quickly deteriorates.
 It is closed to motorized vehicles.
-It is 2.0 miles from the trailhead to Gold Fork Rock and 1.0 miles to Gold Fork Lookout.
+It is 2.0 miles from the trailhead to Gold Fork Rock and 1.0 miles to the Gold Fork Lookout.